Many years ago on a visit to Canberra, I happened across an exhibition of Harold Cazneaux’s photography.

 2 Fallen Branch

 It took me a while to work out why this branch held my attention.
-I knew it had to do with the bark which was peeling away from the timber, and for a while I was distracted by the colour of the bark, thinking that must be it.
-Eventually I realised this was also a photograph of curves.
+I knew it was connected with the bark, which was peeling away from the wood.
+For a while I was distracted by the colour of the bark, thinking that must be it.
+Eventually I realised this was a photograph of curves.
 The branch curves, the bark peels away in curls and many of the sticks and leaves on the ground are also curved.
 I think this was the beginning of my fascination for bark.

 3 A Study in Curves

-With the realisation I could take photographs of curves in nature, I began looking for them.
+When I realised I could take photographs of curves in nature, I began looking for them.
 This tree provided me with the opportunity to do my own ‘Study in Curves’.
-While this photograph is not well framed, it does show the number of curves in the bark coming away from the trunk.
+Now, I would frame it better, but in the spirit of documenting my progress, here it is, warts and all.

 4. Detail from A Study in Curves